-- 1. Make the APL keyboard your default Windows keyboard (for all applications) - 2.
-Configure APL to select your APL keyboard on start-up - 3.
-Manually select your APL keyboard for use with your APL session window every time you start APL.

-Making your APL Keyboard the default Windows keyboard
+- 1. Configure APL to automatically select your APL keyboard on start-up - 2.
+Manually select your APL keyboard for use with your APL session window every time you start APL. - 3.
+Make the APL keyboard your default Windows keyboard (for all applications)